ironcore-dev/ironcore/docs/proposals/06-storage-encryption.md

 - [Proposal](#proposal)

 ## Summary
 One of the important feature of Cloud Native IaS is to provide secure storage.
-This functionality is built on top of Ceph-CSI supported individual RBD PersistentVolumeClaim encryption, more information can be found here https://rook.io/docs/rook/v1.9/ceph-csi-drivers.html#enable-rbd-encryption-support .
+This functionality is built on top of Ceph-CSI supported individual RBD PersistentVolumeClaim encryption, more information can be found here https://rook.io/docs/rook/v1.9/ceph-csi-drivers.html#enable-rbd-encryption-support.
 This proposal focuses on providing option to enable encryption for individual Volume.

 ## Motivation
 As part of Storage encryption feature Onmetal API to support option to enable encryption of Volumes.
-Each volume can set encryption enabled flag and pass encryption key(Optional).
-If encryption key is not passed, default eccrypted storage class will be used.
+Each `Volume` can set encryption enabled flag and provide secret reference holding encryption key(Optional).
+If encryption key is not passed, then encryption key is fetched from storage class secrets.

 ### Goals
-  - Volume should allow to specify encryption enabled or not
+  - Volume should provide encryption enabled flag
-  - Volume should allow to specify encryption key to be be used
+  - Volume should provide secret name holding `encryptionPassphrase`

-  - Validation for encryptionPassphrase provided by user
+### Details

-### Non-Goals
+  - By default encryption enabled flag will be set to false
-  - CephCSI can generate unique passphrase (DEK Data-Encryption-Key) for each volume to be used to encrypt/decrypt data.
-The passphrase (DEK) is encrypted by encryptionPassphrase (KEK Key-Encryption-Key) and stored in the image metadata of the volume.
+  - Generate random string corresponding to `encryptionPassphrase` key using `encoding/base64` golang package
-  - Encryption KMS to be used ?
-Like HashiCorp Vault -> https://github.com/ceph/ceph-csi/blob/v3.6.0/docs/deploy-rbd.md#encryption-for-rbd-volumes
+  - Create secret holding `encryptionPassphrase` as key and generated random string as value.
-    Or we have to consider simple passpharse ?
+  - Provide secret name from previous step for Volume encryption.

 ## Proposal
-The proposal to provide storage encryption introduces new fields `encryption.enabled` and `encryption.secretRef.name` in existing `Volume` type. `encryption.enabled` is boolean field indicating whether encryption to be enabled or not for the `Volume`. `ecnryption.secretRef.name` is an optional secret for specifying encryptionPassphrase for storage class.
+The proposal to provide storage encryption introduces new fields `encryption.enabled` and `encryption.secretRef.name` in existing `Volume` type. `encryption.enabled` is boolean field indicating whether encryption to be enabled or not for the `Volume`. `ecnryption.secretRef.name` is an secret for specifying `encryptionPassphrase` for storage class.

 [//]: # (@formatter:off)
 ```yaml